yext/analytics/docs/analytics.chatanalyticsconfig.sessiontrackingenabled.md

 ## ChatAnalyticsConfig.sessionTrackingEnabled property

 Whether to enable session tracking for analytics events.
-Defaults to true.
+Defaults to true for US region.
+Defaults to false for EU region.

 <b>Signature:</b>